fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 }
 ```

-[Pauan's comment about Observables](https://github.com/fsharp/fslang-suggestions/issues/579#issuecomment-310799948) points out that applicatives allow us to avoid frequent resubscriptions to `Observable` values because we know precisely how they'll be hooked up ahead of time, and that it won't change within the lifetime of the applicative.
+[Pauan's comment about Observables](https://github.com/fsharp/fslang-suggestions/issues/579#issuecomment-310799948) (mentioned earlier) points out that applicatives allow us to avoid frequent resubscriptions to `Observable` values because we know precisely how they'll be hooked up ahead of time, and that it won't change within the lifetime of the applicative.

 ```fsharp
 // Outputs a + b, which is recomputed every time foo or bar outputs a new value,